Setting Up Your Office

-Part 10 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple
+Part 10 of Acey Gaspard’s Guide to Starting a Small Business

 Options to Consider

 Where will your office be located?
-Do you need to rent office space or can you start your business from home?
-For a home office, you can get the space from the basement, garage, an extra bedroom, a spare room, the attic, or any suitable area you can use.
-Naturally, the area where you set up depends on the type of business you have.
-If you have a walk-in type of business, you won’t want to have clients coming up to your attic.
+Do you need to rent office space, or can you start your business from home?
+For a home office, you can get the space from the basement, garage, an extra bedroom, spare room, attic, or any suitable area you can use.
+Naturally, the office space where you set up depends on the type of business you have.
+If you have a walk-in kind of business, you won’t want to have clients coming up to your attic.

-If you feel that you won’t be able to work effectively from home, then renting office space is better suited for you.
-If you want to rent office space and money is tight, you have an option of sharing office space with an established business.
+If you feel that you won’t be able to work effectively from home, renting office space is better suited for you.
+If you want to rent office space and money is tight, you can share office space with an established business.
 In some areas, you may rent office space that allows you to share business essentials such as phones, faxes, and even secretarial services.

-The market today has a huge selection of photocopiers, faxes, phones, computers, and all the necessities to run your business.
-To begin, make a list of the essential equipment needed to run your business.
-In the startup phase, it’s important that you keep the features to a minimum.
+Today’s market has a vast selection of photocopiers, computers, and all the necessities to run your business.
+To begin, make a list of the office equipment needed to run your business.
+In the startup phase, you must keep the features to a minimum.
 You won’t need all the bells and whistles.

 On the other hand, you don’t want to purchase equipment that won’t do the job effectively.
 You have to decide upon a balance here.
 Also, keep in mind that because of emerging technology, business equipment becomes obsolete very quickly.
-You could pay $3,000 for an item now that may be worth only $300 in a short time.
-The purchasing decision with regard to quickly depreciating equipment is easy: purchase the best solution for the job and nothing more.
+You could pay $3,000 for an item now that may be worth only $800 in a couple of years.
+In regards to the depreciation of equipment; purchase the best solution for the job and nothing more.

 Your office furniture does not become obsolete as quickly as your office equipment.
-It may last you for years.
+It should last you for years.
 The furniture you purchase or lease must be right for you.

 Setting up your office takes effort and planning.
-You can get help from someone who’s good in design.
+You can get help from someone good at design.
 Also, remember that you need a lot of space for storage to stay organized!

-Depending on your location and the type of business you’re operating, there are certain regulations for the physical setup.
-So be sure to look into this matter before setting up your business.
+Depending on your location and the type of business you’re operating, there are specific regulations for the physical setup of your office.

-For example, if you’re running a website design business from your home office and your clients are all from the Internet, then you have a lot fewer regulations than you would if you had people coming into your office.
+For example, if you’re running a website design business from your home office and your clients are all online, you have fewer regulations than you would if you had people coming into your office.
 Check with your local municipality.

-Another key issue regarding regulations is insurance.
-Check with your insurance agent to ensure that you’re properly insured.
+Another vital issue regarding regulations is insurance.
+Check with your insurance agent to ensure that you’re adequately insured.
 In some cases, failure to report your home office will result in voiding your home insurance.

 That’s The Basics

 Well, that’s it for the basic setup of your office.
-Make your office pleasant and comfortable for you, and you’ll enjoy working there and be more productive and happier.
+Make your office pleasant and comfortable for you, and you’ll enjoy working there and being more productive and happy.

-- Find out if you need to rent space for your business or if a home office will do.
+- Determine if you need to rent space for your business or if a home office will do.

 - When establishing a home office, evaluate whether it provides the best and most productive environment for you (e.g., no interruptions).

-- To find office spaces for rent or lease, check your local Classified Ads.
+- To find office space for rent or lease, check your local Classified Ads.

 - Even if you can set up a home office, consider if it is the best place for your business.